chrisns/repomanager/README.md

 Configuration is formed through merging three potential configuration sources if they exist, `automatedSecurityFixes` and `vulnerabilityAlerts` are always both enabled by default

 1. This repository [base-repo-config.yml](base-repo-config.yml)
-2. A specifically named repository in the user/org called `repo-config` with a file named `repo-config.yml`. [example](https://github.com/chrisns/repo-config)
+2. A specifically named repository in the user/org called `.github` with a file named `repo-config.yml`. [example](https://github.com/chrisns/.github)
 3. A `.github/repo-config.yml` in the repository

 ## Configuration example